Parts of the kidney

 Doctors are able to diagnose kidney cancer earlier because of better testing.
 Kidney cancer is more common in men than women.
 More men than women die from the disease.
 Kidney cancer is more common in African Americans, American Indians and Alaskan Native people.
 You can get kidney cancer at any age.
 But, it is more common in older people (those greater than 75 years old).

-There will be close to 64,000 new cases of kidney cancer in the U.S. in 2017.
-Of those cases, 14,000 people will likely die from the disease.
+There will be more than 65,000 new cases of kidney cancer in the U.S. in 2018.
+Of those cases, nearly 15,000 people will likely die from the disease.
 The earlier the cancer is diagnosed-the better the chances of survival.
 The five-year survival rate for all kidney cancers is about 74%.
 If the cancer spreads over the body, then this rate falls to about 12%.
 The five-year survival for localized kidney and renal pelvis cancer is 92.5%.

 Around the world, over 300,000 people get kidney cancer each year.
 Half of those people will die from the disease.
 But, less people are dying each year from the disease.

 Renal tumors are grouped by where they start growing and by their structure.
 The main classes of tumors are:

 - Renal Cell Carcinomas (RCC).
 These are the most common malignant kidney tumors.
 They are found in the lining of the small tubes in the kidney.
 RCC may form as a single tumor within a kidney.
 It can also form two or more tumors in one kidney.

 - Benign renal tumors.
 There are about 9 different types of tumors in this class.
 Some can grow quite large.
 But most are non-cancerous and do not spread to other organs.